Faculty & Guest Speakers

-Virginia is the Executive Director of Institutional Engagement at Scripps College having first served Scripps for more than four years as Director of Parent Engagement and Philanthropy and a Senior Advancement Officer.
-In her current role she oversees the Alumnae Engagement, Parent Engagement, and Donor Relations/Stewardship departments, and works to design, execute, and evaluate Scripps’ on-campus, regional, and digital programs.
+Virginia is the Assistant Vice President of Institutional Engagement at Scripps College, and has served Scripps for eight years in various leadership roles including Executive Director of Institutional Engagement, Director of Parent Engagement and Philanthropy, and a Senior Advancement Officer.
+In her current role she oversees the Alumnae Engagement, Parent Engagement, Donor Relations/Stewardship, and Career Planning & Resources departments.
+Her teams work to design, execute, and evaluate Scripps’ on-campus, regional, and digital programs to cultivate purposeful, mutually-beneficial, and lifelong relationships between Scripps College and its global community.
 Prior to Scripps, Virginia held positions at Whittier College and Chapman University.
 Virginia earned a Bachelor of Arts in Psychology from Smith College and a Master of Business Administration from Chapman University.

 William L. Pierce

-William currently serves as the Associate Vice President of Alumni Engagement at The University of Toledo.
+William currently serves as the Associate Vice President of Alumni Engagement and Annual Giving at University of Toledo Foundation.
 He and his team are responsible for engaging and connecting alumni, students and friends with the University and each other.
 He has management oversight of all alumni programs and activities while working collaboratively with campus partners, volunteer and advisory committees to plan and implement strategies designed to increase engagement and affinity amongst alumni.